Rhetos/Rhetos-wiki/List-of-DSL-concepts-in-CommonConcepts.md

 * **ComputeForNewBaseItems**

 Defining interdependent calculations so the **KeepSynchronized** can know when to update cached data:
-* **ChangesOnBaseItem** `<calculation>` If the calculation is extension of some entity, then some calculated records depend od related base entity
+* **ChangesOnBaseItem** `<calculation>` If the calculation is extension of some entity, then some calculated records depend on the related base entity
-* **ChangesOnLinkedItems** `<calculation <reference property>` - If calculation is extension of some entity, then some calculated records depent on entites which are referenced base document.
+* **ChangesOnLinkedItems** `<calculation <reference property>` - If calculation is extension of some entity, then some calculated records depend on entites which are referenced by base document.
  * E.g. if you are calculating additional data about the document and that data depends on some document item (e.g. item number or total amount) then it is required to reference the property of that item.
 That will result in recalculation of some items on the related document which is referenced by the item.
 * **ChangesOnChangedItems** `<calculation> <entity> <filter name> <entity[] changedItems => .. filter parameters>` - Programmable concept for defining related calculated items.
 Filter has to be implemented in the data structure of the calculation and persisted data structure which will contain saved calculation.
 FilterAll and System.Guid[] are commonly used filters supported by all entites.
  * E.g. if some change of entiy needs to be recalculated, it can be used this way: `ChangesOnChangedItems Test.Item 'FilterAll' changedItems => new FilterAll()';`